exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDAXI/README.md

 ### Red Pitaya's AXI ports

-Let's begin by understanding the AXI ports on ZYNQ7 Processing System:
+Let's begin by understanding the AXI ports on the ZYNQ7 Processing System:

 ![The ZYNQ7 block in Vivado.
 On the left and right are several input and output ports.](img_ZYNQ7_Structure.png)